FormidableLabs/spectacle/docs/content/tutorial.md

+---
+title: Getting Started with Spectacle - A Tutorial
+order: 5
+---

+<a name="tutorial"></a>

 # Getting Started with Spectacle: A Tutorial

 In this guide, we'll show you how to get started with Spectacle and walk you through the creation and customization of a presentation deck.
 We've created a Github repository with the [completed project](https://github.com/FormidableLabs/spectacle-boilerplate), and will link the corresponding commit where appropriate to help you follow along.
 If you want, you can [view the completed tutorial here](https://github.com/FormidableLabs/spectacle-boilerplate/blob/master/presentation/index.js).